3AP-AG/programming-dojo/README.md

 ## What will we do?

 On Friday afternoon we will improve our programming skills in a pair / extreme programming like setup.
-We will work in setup of 4 - 5 people which will be defined Friday morning.
+We will work in teams of 4 - 5 people which will be defined Friday morning.

 ## What do we need from you